matrix-org/matrix-spec-proposals/drafts/m-room-message-data.rst

 ``m.room.message`` event.
 Whilst we freely say that keys can be "anything you want", this does not ensure interoperability between client implementations which may have subtly different ways to express the same data.
-This proposal defines a set of **guidelines** which client SHOULD use when attaching data to ``m.room.message`` events.
+This proposal defines a set of **guidelines** which clients SHOULD use when attaching data to ``m.room.message`` events.

 Motivation